MEAL: A Benchmark for Continual Multi-Agent Reinforcement Learning: MEAL

 \subsection{MEAL Generator}

-Existing continual RL benchmarks only provide a fixed set of tasks \cite{sorokin2019continual, powers2022cora, tomilin2023coom}.
-To avoid over-fitting to a fixed set of environments, we procedurally generate new Overcooked kitchens on the fly.
-The generator draws a random width and height from the specified range, places an outer wall, then sequentially injects the interactive tiles (goal, pot, onion pile, plate pile), extra internal walls to match the target obstacle density, and finally, the agents' starting positions.
-Figure~\ref{fig:generator_pipeline} depicts the pipeline, and the process is described more in-depth in Appendix~\ref{app:generator}.
-Each candidate grid is accepted only if a built-in validator module confirms that both agents can complete at least one cook–deliver cycle.
+Existing CRL benchmarks for the task-incremental setting provide a limited set of tasks \cite{sorokin2019continual, powers2022cora, tomilin2023coom}.
+To facilitate long sequences, we procedurally generate new Overcooked kitchens on the fly.
+The generator $G$ draws a random width and height from the specified range, places an outer wall, then sequentially injects the interactive tiles (goal, pot, onion pile, plate pile), extra internal walls to match the target obstacle density, and finally, the agents' starting positions.
+Figure~\ref{fig:generator_pipeline} depicts the steps in this pipeline, and the process is described more in-depth in Appendix~\ref{app:generator}.
+Each candidate grid is accepted only if a built-in validation module confirms that both agents can complete at least one cook–deliver cycle.
 This yields a continuous space of solvable, variable-sized kitchens that we can learn continually.
-We bring further details about the validator in Appendix~\ref{app:validator}.
-Our approach offers a virtually infinite supply of tasks and evaluates true lifelong learning under continual exposure to unseen configurations.
-To ensure reproducibility and a fair comparison between methods, the generation process can be fully controlled via a user-specified random seed.
+Appendix~\ref{app:validator} brings further details about the validator.
+This approach offers a virtually infinite supply of layouts.
+For reproducibility, the generation process can be fully controlled via a user-specified seed.